plutomi/plutomi/DEPLOYING.md

 db.test.findOne()
 ```

-Ok back to the other pod:
+Ok back to the other pod, create an admin user:

 ```bash
 kubectl exec -it mongodb-0 -c mongodb -- sh